Part 4: Appendices¶

 tzresult

-Because the type of errors is an abstract wrapper (trace
+Because the type of errors is an abstract wrapper (trace) around an

 in a generic way.